szmer/chillson/README.md

             ...
         }

 Chillson is MIT-licensed (see LICENSE).
-Pull requests, general suggestions (also regarding quality of documentation) and filing issues are welcome.

 ## Usage